Skip to main content

 Verified outcomes

-XOR benchmark provides pass, fail, build, and infrastructure rates for each agent.
+XOR benchmark reports pass, fail, build, and infrastructure rates for each agent.

 Cost per fix